Can you get life insurance if you’re transgender?

 The life insurance underwriting process determines your health classification and what you pay for your premiums based on your risk of dying.
 Men and women tend to have different mortality rates, based on a combination of age, sex, and body mass index.

-Most of the top life insurance companies will underwrite you based on your actual gender.
-But at this time, these policies are rarely codified at life insurance companies.
 Each application is evaluated on an individual basis and if you ask different underwriters, you’ll probably get a lot of different answers as to how, exactly, they reach their final decision.

-Some insurers may have guidelines on applying with your actual gender.
+Some insurers will underwrite you based on your actual gender and may even have application guidelines about it.
 They may require that your gender is listed in any of your official documents (such as your driver’s license or passport) or only honor your actual gender if you’ve undergone transition surgery or are taking hormone therapy.

 Underwriting and gender confirmation surgery

 Previous gender confirmation surgery doesn’t disqualify you from getting life insurance coverage, nor should it impact the life insurance premiums you get.
-But if you plan to undergo gender confirmation surgery, many life insurance companies will postpone your application until after your surgery.

-This is largely due to the risk associated with surgery, rather than the specific surgery or surgeries involved.
-Remember that life insurance companies are evaluating the risk of you dying at any given age, above all else.
-If you have any scheduled surgery insurers will want to wait until you’ve recovered to make sure there are no complications.
+Remember that insurers are evaluating the risk of you dying at any given age, above all else.
+If you have any scheduled surgery life insurance companies will want to wait until you’ve recovered to make sure there are no complications.

-You may be asked for an attending physician’s statement (or APS), which is a letter from your doctor that verifies your health.
+You may be asked for an attending physician statement (or APS), which is a letter from your doctor that verifies your health.
 Insurers sometimes ask applicants for this, but typically require it from any applicant that has had surgery or a chronic medical condition, such as diabetes.

 If your application is postponed, some insurers may allow you to backdate your policy.
-This allows you to reserve your rate — with the caveat that you will have to pay back premiums for every month that your application was postponed.
+This allows you accept your policy with a lower premium, even though you aren’t able to put the policy in force right away.

 Prescription checks

-Alongside the life insurance medical exam, insurers look at your prescription history to better understand your medical background.
-If you are taking hormone therapy, this will show up on your prescription history check.
+If you’re taking hormone therapy, this will show up on your prescription history check.
 Hormone therapy probably won’t increase your life insurance rates, but again, each application is reviewed on a case-by-case basis.

 Ready to shop for life insurance?